 Simply put, prewriting skills are precursor skills children need before they are able to form letters.
 These skills are fundamental and integral to learning how to write.
 They contribute to a child’s ability to hold a pencil properly, the ability to draw, use scissors, trace, use freeform writing, and even brush their teeth.

-What are the Major Prewriting Skills?
+What are Prewriting Skills?

 A major component of prewriting skills is prewriting shapes.
 During yearly checkups, pediatricians will often ask a child to write a series of shapes.
 These are the pencil strokes that most letters, numbers, and early drawings are comprised of.